bcaine/learned_indices/README.md

 if (result) {
     std::cout << "Yay!
 We got: " << result.get().first << ", " << result.get().second << std::endl;
 } else {
-    std::cout << "We didn't find your value." << std::endl; // This shouldn't happen in the above usage...
+    std::cout << "Value not found." << std::endl; // This shouldn't happen in the above usage...
 }
 ```